ilivieris/Glass_models/Greek/README.md

-# Hyperparameter tuning
+# Controlled Vocabulary (CCV) recongition - Use case: GR

-This is the implementation code for hyperparameter optimization framework for tuning sklearn models using Optuna.
+This is the implementation code for hyperparameter optimization framework for tuning sklearn models using Optuna for recognizing CCV classes.
 The dataset is splitted in a training set and a hold-out test.
 The tuning is performed on the training set (using k-fold stratified cross-validation) while the evaluation on the hold-out set.

-Currently, the available models are
-- XGBoost
-- Random-Forest
-but the code can be easily modified to include any sklearn model.
+Currently, the available model is *XGBoost* but the code can be easily modified to include any sklearn model.
 All the results, figures and models are logged in MLflow.

 <br/>